Many new home cheese makers are surprised to discover that you don’t need a whole lot of fancy, technical equipment to make cheese.

 Typically the pH levels sought after for cheese range between 5.1 and 5.7 but if you are at the point of testing pH levels, you will likely have a recipe with the levels you should be aiming for and there are different levels required for different types of cheese as well as for different steps in the making process.

-How To Test pH Levels
+How To Test pH Of Cheese

 A pH meter looks like a high tech thermometer and the testing end (often referred to as the probe) is dipped into the milk or whey.
 Within a few seconds it provides a reading of the current pH level and is easy to use with accurate results.

 pH strips are dipped into the milk or whey, and react to create a certain colour depending on the pH level present.
 The final colour is then compared to a chart to assess what pH level your cheese is currently sitting at.
-They tend to be expensive over time and not terribly accurate, which is why advanced home cheese makers often invest in a pH Meter instead.
+They tend to be expensive over time and terribly inaccurate, which is why advanced home cheese makers often invest in a pH Meter instead.

 Full instructions on how to use both options will be included when you purchase but essentially, both are dipped into the milk or the whey for a short period of time to achieve a pH reading.